 What Are The Causes Of P0125?

 - Defective Engine Coolant Temperature Sensor

 How Serious Is The P0125 Code?

 P0125 is not a very serious trouble code, although it should be repaired as soon as possible.
-Continuing to operate below operating temperature can cause lower fuel mileage, excess carbon buildup, and higher than normal exhaust emissions.
+Continuing to operate below operating temperature can cause lower fuel mileage, excess carbon build-up, and higher than average exhaust emissions.

 How To Diagnose And Fix The P0125 Trouble Code

 - Start with connecting your OBD-II scan tool and recording all trouble codes and freeze frame data.
 If there are codes relating to the engine coolant temperature sensor, diagnose and repair them first.